bmcorser/imported-from-svn/README.md

 # Whacky Calculator

-The Whacky Calculator is a stylish little app for adding numbers up in incriments of five and ten - but it's not as simple as it sounds!
+The Whacky Calculator is a stylish little app for adding numbers up in increments of five and ten - but it's not as simple as it sounds!

 Simply hit the "add five" button to add that much to your calculation.
 If you press "add ten" however, you'll see it get added to the summation - but you'll have to wait for an HTTP request to complete before it gets added to the total!

 With its bizarre functionality and retro blinking text, this page is sure to make you LOL (that's Laugh Out Loud, folks)!

 ## Setup

 To set up the development scripts you need to have [NPM](https://www.npmjs.com/) installed.
 Run `npm install` to install the required dependencies.

 Once that's done you can use Grunt to test and build your code;
 - `grunt test` will run jshint and jasmine tests